 As everyone knows, PMP certification is the gold standard certification for project management.
-However, acquiring one is difficult, including specialized formal training and rigorous hours of practical experience to pass a certification exam.
+However, acquiring one is difficult as it includes specialized formal training and rigorous hours of practical experience to pass a certification exam.
 It takes a lot of time, and this process also helps validate your project management skills.
 In addition, it ensures that you have the knowledge of the highest standard that makes you apt for the role of a Project Manager.

-In becoming a Certified PMP professional, PMI plays a huge role.
+PMI plays a huge role in becoming a certified PMP professional.
 As all know, PMI is the accredited governing body for PMP certification.
 It offers many benefits to all project managers, and PMI membership is one among them.
-PMI offers many membership options to aspiring project management professionals.
-And they must be aware of it.
-So, for today, let us talk about PMI membership and its fees.
+PMI offers many membership options to aspiring project management professionals, and they must be aware of them.
+So, today, let us talk about PMI membership and its fees.

 PMI states, "Membership is part of the world's leading community of project, program, and portfolio professionals."

-Benefits of PMI membership is that it gives your career an edge that highlights your dedication to employers, colleagues, and the community.
+PMI membership gives your career an edge that highlights your dedication to employers, colleagues, and the community.
 In addition, it provides access to knowledge, networks, and resources that help you improve and advance.

 Project Management Institute (PMI) offers four types of membership options

-Any individual can take up this type of membership.
-Any professional can join the PMI community by paying the applicable fee.
-It is beneficial for industry professionals.
-The practitioners who want to enhance their project management knowledge and skills and implement the acquired knowledge in their projects can take up this membership option.
+This type of membership is open to any individual or professional who pays the applicable fee to join the PMI community.
+It is beneficial for industry professionals who want to enhance their project management knowledge and skills and implement the acquired knowledge in their projects.

 The cheapest form of membership.

-You can only take up a student membership if enrolled in a full-time undergraduate or degree program.
-However, it helps those students or learners who are willing to become aspiring project managers in the future.
-As mentioned above, the PMI membership cost is the lowest among the different types of membership available.
+A student membership is only available to students enrolled in a full-time undergraduate or degree program.
+However, it helps students or learners who are willing to become aspiring project managers in the future.
+As mentioned above, the PMI membership cost is the lowest among the available membership types.

-Retire membership applies to those professionals who have renounced active careers in project management and have taken the retiree status.
-In addition, it is useful for those who want to remain part of the PMI community but has no interest in pursuing project management in their future career.
+Retire membership applies to professionals who have renounced active careers in project management and taken the retiree status.
+It is also useful for those who want to remain part of the PMI community but have no interest in pursuing project management in their future careers.

 This membership is available only to organizations or universities.
 The enterprises that want to take up this membership must have a group of 15 or more people interested in joining PMI and then can pay the PMI membership fees.
 If you are already part of such a group, you can directly contact PMI and get the membership.

-The below table includes the PMI membership renewal fee along with membership fee for the mentioned types of PMI membership.
+The table below includes the PMI membership renewal fee and membership fee for the mentioned types of PMI membership.

 Membership Type | Membership Fee (One Year) |